andrewjmetzger/compose-on-unraid/docs/gettingstarted/your-first-compose.md

 If you want to tinker with the file, feel free but when you're done, don't forget to run `docker-compose down` again.

-{{% notice info %}}
-If you've closed your terminal or logged out, remember when accessing the terminal again that you need to `cd` to `/mnt/user/appdata/compose` before you run your docker-compose commands or you'll get errors as it cannot find the docker-compose.yml file.
+Note: If you've closed your terminal or logged out, remember when accessing the terminal again that you need to `cd` to `/mnt/user/appdata/compose` before you run your docker-compose commands or you'll get errors as it cannot find the docker-compose.yml file.
-{{% /notice %}}